Lab 1G: What’s the FREQ?

 In Lab 1F, we saw how we could clean data to make it easier to use and analyze.

-– Using the data you cleaned, we can start analyzing a small set of variables from the American Time Use (ATU) survey.
+– You cleaned a small set of variables from the American Time Use (ATU) survey.

 – The process of cleaning and then analyzing data is very common in Data Science.

 In this lab, we'll learn how we can create frequency tables to detect relationships between categorical variables.

 – For the sake of consistency, rather than using the data that you cleaned, you will use the pre-loaded ATU data.

 – Use the

 When we're dealing with categorical variables, we can't just calculate an average to describe a typical value.